 Haim Synagogue, St. Peter evangelical church, St. Mary’s church and Adrian fire temple are all close to each other, and they are all over 100 years old.

-This street also hosts the glassware, and pottery (Abgineh) museum of Tehran which has an old house belongs to Ahmad Qavam who served as the prime minister of Iran for five times.
+This street also hosts the glassware and pottery (Abgineh) museum of Tehran, which has an old house that belongs to Ahmad Qavam, who served as the prime minister of Iran for five times.

 9. Grand Bazaar of Tehran.

 This Bazaar is the local market located in downtown Tehran and thousands of people visiting and purchasing in this Bazaar every single day!

 This grand Bazaar is about 10 km long and has got different entrances.